 clapbread – barley bread or oatcakes

 Pandemain, Cheat, Tourte, Clapbread, Horse Bread …. these words may sound strange today but back then they were everyday terms.
-Pandemain was made from wheat and mainly enjoyed by the rich whilst the general fare of the common man was a choice of tourte, horse bread or clapbread.
+Pandemain was made from wheat and it was the rich who enjoyed it.
+However, the general fare of the common man was a choice of tourte, horse bread or clapbread.

 “The king was in his counting house, Counting out his money; The queen was in the parlour, Easting bread and honey” From “Sing A Song Of Sixpence” (see painting left)

-Wealthy people actually used brown bread as plates – or trenchers as they were commonly known.
-Large loaves would be cut into very thick slices and a hollow made in the centre.
-Often after a meal where wealthy people were dining, the used trenchers would be collected and then given to the poor to eat.
-It may sound a little strange but people had to eat whatever they could get any decent nourishment from.
+Wealthy people actually used brown bread as plates.
+Trenchers was the medieval term for them.
+Kitchen staff cut large loaves of bread into very thick slices and then made a hollow in the centre.
+Often, after a meal where wealthy people were dining, the servants collected all the used trenchers.
+These were then given away, usually to the poor to eat.
+It may sound a little strange but people had to eat whatever they could get nourishment from in medieval times.